PTE Listening Practice: Modules, Test Format & Success Tips

 Listening involves capturing both the main points and supporting details.
 Therefore, it’s not enough to grasp the central message.
 You should also jot down facts, examples, or explanations that back up the main ideas.

-However, you should not note it word-by-word to avoid wasting too much time.
+However, you should not note it word-for-word to avoid wasting too much time.
 It’s best to write just keywords.

 Listen For Meanings, Not Just Words